Before you submit your application, it’s always worth checking: is the short-term loan you’re applying for legit?

 Lenders must make a reasonable judgment on an applicant’s ability to repay the loan.
 The lender should assess factors such as income, housing expenses and existing debt in determining if the applicant can reasonably repay the loan.

-A selection of loans you can consider applying for
+A selection of legit loans you can apply for today

 Check the websites of any providers you’re interested in to confirm they operate in your state of residence.

 - Contact details.
-If you’re looking for online legit short term loans, take some time to find a lender’s contact details.
-If a lender provides no more than a contact form or an email address, see how responsive they are before you apply.
-A legitimate short term lender should not shy away from providing a physical address, phone support or live chat.
+Take some time to find a lender’s contact details.
+If a lender provides no more than a contact form or an email address, see how responsive it are before you apply.
+A legitimate short-term lender shouldn’t shy away from providing a physical address, phone support or live chat.

 - Fees and charges.
-Direct lenders of legit short term loans are upfront about the fees and charges you have to pay during the loan term, and they adhere to all given maximum limits.
+Direct lenders of legit short-term loans are legally required to be upfront about the fees and charges you have to pay during the loan term, and they adhere to all given maximum limits.
 The loan contract should clearly set out all applicable fees and charges.

 Are these payday lenders legit?
 Find out now